awsdocs/amazon-redshift-developer-guide/doc_source/r_SIGN.md

 ## Argument<a name="r_SIGN-argument"></a>

  *number*
-Number to be evaluated\.
-The data type can be `numeric` or `double precision`\.
-Other data types can be converted by Amazon Redshift per the implicit conversion rules\.
+Number or expression that evaluates to a number\.
+It can be the DECIMAL, FLOAT8, or SUPER type\.
+Amazon Redshift can convert other data types per the implicit conversion rules\.

 ## Return type<a name="r_SIGN-return-type"></a>

-The output type is `numeric(1, 0)` for a numeric input, and `double precision` for a double precision input\.
+SIGN returns the same numeric data type as the input argument\(s\)\.
+If the input is DECIMAL, the output is DECIMAL\(1,0\)\.

+When the input is of the SUPER type, the output retains the same dynamic type as the input while the static type remains the SUPER type\.
+When the dynamic type of SUPER isn't a number, Amazon Redshift returns a null\.

 ## Examples<a name="r_SIGN-examples"></a>